woefe/ytcc/README.md

 ## Configuration
-ytcc searches for a configuration file at following locations:
+Ytcc searches for a configuration file at following locations:

 1. `$XDG_CONFIG_HOME/ytcc/ytcc.conf`
 2. `~/.config/ytcc/ytcc.conf`
 3. `~/.ytcc.conf`

-If no config file is found in these three locations, a default config file is created at '~/.config/ytcc/ytcc.conf'.
+If no config file is found in these three locations, a default config file is created at `~/.config/ytcc/ytcc.conf`.

 ### Example config